Swytchcode/swytchcode-chat/README.md

 # Swytchcode Chat Plugin

-A Next.js library for chat functionality.
+A React library for chat functionality interacting with Swytchcode.

 ## Installation